projectriff/projectriff.io/_posts/2018-02-20-announcing-riff-0-0-4.md

 ## java invoker
 Our java invoker is still the leader in terms of supporting streaming (Flux) as well as request/response functions.

-In this release, the java invoker is talking to the sidecar over the same gRPC interface described above.
+In this release, the [java invoker](https://github.com/projectriff/java-function-invoker/commit/60d675c48817cc75f17af76178afe588a5cd8b42) is talking to the sidecar over the same gRPC interface described above.
 Support for the `pipes` protocol has been removed, so please modify your function yaml to use `grpc` if you upgrade to 0.0.4 and rebuild your functions with the new invoker.

+## separate Kafka install
+Starting with the 0.0.4 release, we have separated the Kafka installation from the riff Helm chart.
+You can still use the single-node Kafka chart provided by riff, or the dynamically scalable, multi-node [incubator/kafka](https://github.com/kubernetes/charts/tree/master/incubator/kafka) service.
+For details see the [Getting Started](https://github.com/projectriff/riff/blob/master/Getting-Started.adoc) guide on GitHub or the [docs](/docs) on this site.

 ## next steps